Unlighten/twitter-api-challenge-server/README.md

 # twitter-api-challenge-server

-This is a server built for using the twitter API
+This is an express server built for using the Twitter API

 npm install

 npm start or nodemon app.js